JoJo's Bizarre Adventure: All Star Battle: Battle Styles

 Both Vampires and the Pillar Men are limited to nighttime or indoor stages until certain qualifications are met in Story Mode.
-They also all possess a unique animation for the Dramatic Finish on Part 3's DIO's Mansion stage.
+They also all possess a unique animation for the Dramatic Finish on Part 3's Dio's Mansion stage.

 Several characters possess unique additional status bars or icons.
 These include Guido Mista's available ammunition and members of Sex Pistols, Enrico Pucci's 14 Words to switch between Whitesnake and C-Moon, or Gyro's Steel Balls and Rotation energy.
 Characters from Part 7 Steel Ball Run have a shared unique status bar which represents how many parts of the Saint's Corpse (聖人の遺体, Seijin no Itai) they possess; for example, one piece allows Gyro to use the Scan move, two pieces allow Johnny to automatically restore his fingernail bullets (otherwise requiring a special move to activate), while all three pieces enable Valentine to use D4C -Love Train- which makes him immune to projectile attacks, particularly those from Johnny and Gyro.

 Characters

 There are a total of 32 playable characters available on the game disc, with 14 available from the start.
 Nine additional characters were made available as DLC, eventually bringing the total number of characters to 41.
 One of these downloadable characters, Ikuro Hashizawa, makes a guest appearance from Hirohiko Araki's earlier manga series, Baoh.

 Ten additional characters were added for the remastered release, bringing the total to 51 initial characters.
-Most of these newcomers in All-Star Battle R originate from CyberConnect2's subsequent JoJo game, Eyes of Heaven.
-Four additional characters are set to be added to the remaster as post-launch downloadable content via a season pass, with two others added as free DLC.
+Most of these newcomers in All Star Battle R originate from CyberConnect2's subsequent JoJo game, Eyes of Heaven.
+Seven additional characters were added to the remaster as post-launch downloadable content via two season passes, with two others added as free DLC.